-To protect learners, health care professionals, patients, families and our northern communities as a whole, Rehabilitation Sciences (RS) at NOSM has been very careful with placement coordination since the pandemic began.
+To protect learners, health care professionals, patients, families and our northern communities as a whole, Rehabilitation Sciences (RS) at NOSM University has been very careful with placement coordination since the pandemic began.

-NOTE: The situation across all clinical sites is changing rapidly.
+NOTE: The situation across all clinical sites can change rapidly.
 Even after starting a confirmed placement, your clinical site may need at any time to suspend clinical placements.
 If this happens and we are notified first, we will contact you and your program.
-Should you be notified of your clinical site suspending your placement, please contact your host university and your NOSM contacts immediately so that we may help you in coordinating your travel home.
+Should you be notified of your clinical site suspending your placement, please contact your host university and your NOSM University contacts immediately so that we may help you in coordinating your travel home.
 We understand this can be stressful and we are here to help you.

 Update For RS Learners Currently on Placements or Scheduled for an Upcoming Placement

 Please note that all clinical placements may be subject to change or cancellation due to the flare-ups of COVID-19 within Northern Ontario.
 For up-to-date information and answers to some common FAQs, please consult the NOSM University Response to COVID-19 webpage.

 We ask that all learners familiarize themselves with the public health guidelines from the local health unit where they will be completing their placement, prior to departing for Northern Ontario; in addition to any specific guidelines or instructions provided by their Clinical Site.
 These may change during placement, so learners should be aware of and monitor these guidelines while in Northern Ontario.